History of New Orleans: War of 1812

-During the War of 1812, the British sent a large force to conquer the city, but they were defeated early in 1815 by Andrew Jackson's combined forces some miles downriver from the city at Chalmette's plantation, during the Battle of New Orleans.
-The American government managed to obtain early information of the enterprise and prepared to meet it with forces (regular, militia, and naval) under the command of Maj.
-Gen. Andrew Jackson.
+During the War of 1812, the British sent a large force to conquer the city, which was defeated early in 1815 by Andrew Jackson's combined forces some miles downriver from the city at Chalmette's plantation, during the Battle of New Orleans.
+The American government managed to obtain early information of the enterprise and prepared to meet it with forces (regular, militia, and naval) under the command of Jackson.
 Privateers led by Jean Lafitte were also recruited for the battle.

 The British advance was made by way of Lake Borgne, and the troops landed at a fisherman's village on December 23, 1814, Major-General Sir Edward Pakenham taking command there two days later (Christmas).
-An immediate advance on the still insufficiently-prepared defenses of the Americans might have led to the capture of the city; but this was not attempted, and both sides limited themselves to relatively small skirmishes and a naval battle while awaiting reinforcements.
+An immediate advance on the still insufficiently prepared defenses of the Americans might have led to the capture of the city; but this was not attempted, and both sides limited themselves to relatively small skirmishes and a naval battle while awaiting reinforcements.
 At last in the early morning of January 8, 1815 (after the Treaty of Ghent had been signed but before the news had reached across the Atlantic), a direct attack was made on the now strongly-entrenched line of defenders at Chalmette, near the Mississippi River.
-It failed disastrously with a loss of 2,000 out of 9,000 British troops engaged, among the dead being Pakenham and Major-General Gibbs.
-The expedition was soon afterwards abandoned and the troops embarked, under the command of John Lambert.
+It failed disastrously with 2,000 out of 9,000 British troops engaged becoming casualties, among the dead being Pakenham and Major-General Gibbs.
+The expedition was soon afterwards abandoned and the troops embarked for England, under the command of John Lambert.
 Another engagement followed: a ten-day artillery battle at Fort St. Philip on the lower Mississippi River.
 The British fleet set sail on January 18 and went on to capture Fort Bowyer at the entrance to Mobile Bay.

 General Jackson had arrived in New Orleans in early December 1814, having marched overland from Mobile in the Mississippi Territory.
 His final departure was not until mid-March 1815.
 Martial law was maintained in the city throughout the period of three and a half months.